 - 1 tablespoon whole grain or yellow mustard

 - 1 tablespoon olive oil (optional)

 - salt, pepper to taste

 - 1 teaspoon date paste or maple syrup (optional)

 - Put all ingredients in a food processor and chop according to your preferences.

-- As always for raw salad I'm using my Thermomix and process it for 5 seconds (speed 4).
+- Process for a few seconds.
+In my Thermomix it takes 5 seconds (speed 4).